 The Building Department uses the online portal eTrakit to access department info, apply for permits and schedule inspections.
 Both registered residents and licensed contractors can access this website.
 ALL BUILDING PERMITS AND INSPECTIONS ARE APPLIED FOR AND SCHEDULED USING ETRAKIT.

-The Building Division is also responsible for the issuance of a residential record (resale) report before the sale of any house.
-Town ordinance requires a records report and site inspection prior to the sale of any residence.
+The Building Department is also responsible for issuing Residential Building Records reports before the sale of any house.
+Town ordinance requires a records (resale) report and site inspection prior to the sale of any residence.